 As consumers, every purchase we make has the power to make a positive impact on people and the planet.
 We know this list is only the beginning... there are so many more social enterprises out there making a difference for refugees and their families - kid's fashion company Forai, home decor and accessory brand SEP, and minimalist jewelry enterprise Melt Goods - to name a few.

-Which refugee-made goods or organizations inspire you to give back?
+Which refugee made products or organizations inspire you to give back?
 Let us know in the comments below!

 Comments will be approved before showing up.